 If there is a business type that benefits the most from the accessibility, it is a charity organisation.
 They constantly work with people with disabilities and their website design needs to reflect that.

 When you build a website with the accessibility as the priority, you need to make sure it can be easily navigated and understood by people affected with blindness, deafness and mobility issues.
 That means ensuring that a website can be used with a keyboard, voice or other devices.

 Don’t forget about the colour scheme, satisfying font size, comfortable leading and spacing between layout elements.
 It all makes a big difference in how everyone experiences your website.

 When you finally launch a website you should start tracking its performance.
-In most cases, a primary objective for a charity website are donations.
+In most cases, a primary objective for a charity website is donations.
 Therefore, it is imperative you keep a close eye on the effectiveness of your donation funnel.